-When you just start working with resistors you might wonder, what is a resistor? or what exactly is the resistance of a resistor?
-Whenever you are working on circuits containing resistors, ohm's law describes the fundamental behavior of resistors.
-Kirchhoff's law can be used to analyse networks of resistors.
+When you just start working with resistors you might wonder, what is a resistor?
+Or what exactly is the resistance of a resistor?
+Whenever you are working on circuits containing resistors, Ohm's law describes the fundamental behavior of resistors.
+Kirchhoff's laws can be used to analyse networks of resistors.

 Resistors have several properties besides their rated resistance, such as their temperature coefficient, resistor noise and power rating.
 These resistor properties can be important to take into account depending on the application.